Theo Geisel (physicist)

-Theo Geisel (born 24 August 1948 in Limburg an der Lahn, Hesse) is a German physicist.
+Dr. Theo Geisel (born 24 August 1948 in Limburg an der Lahn, Hesse) is a German physicist.
 Geisel is a director at the Max Planck Institute for Dynamics and Self-Organization and professor of theoretical physics at the University of Göttingen.
 His research is primarily concerned with the behavior of complex systems ranging from theoretical investigations in quantum chaos to nonlinear phenomena occurring in the brain.

 Biography

 Geisel studied physics in Frankfurt and Regensburg.
 After graduating from the University of Regensburg in 1975, he worked as Post-Doc at the Max Planck Institute for Solid State Research in Stuttgart (1976–77) and at the Xerox Palo Alto Research Center (1978–79).
 In 1980, he returned to Regensburg as assistant professor.
 During 1983-87 he worked as a Heisenberg fellow, later he became professor for theoretical physics at the University of Würzburg (1988–89) and the University of Frankfurt (1989–96).
 During this time, he was awarded the prestigious Gottfried Wilhelm Leibniz Prize.
 Since 1996, he has been professor for theoretical physics at the University of Göttingen and Director of the Max Planck Institute for Dynamics and Self-Organization.
 He is chairperson of the Bernstein Center for Computational Neuroscience (BCCN) Göttingen which he founded in 2005.
 Since 2013, Theo Geisel is member of the Göttingen Academy of Science, the oldest continually existing such institution in Germany.